leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 09 Redux - Utopia/ReadMe.txt

 ------
 - EndTimeUTC value --> 2893423600
-Added the ability to activate shipping via the Nexus desktop Modified MileStones to be validated online by "shipment progress" MileStones taken from other shipments.
+Added the ability to activate shipping via the Nexus desktop Modified MileStones to be validated online by "expedition progress" MileStones taken from other expeditions.
 An incorrect mission statement.
 I can't find the right value to put back, but you can read the details in the mission log.

 Bug ?